 A few blocks south, a replica of the angel from his father’s monument shop—a sculpture that factors throughout his famous novel—points heavenward in front of the Asheville Art Museum.
 (The original Italian marble angel lives behind wrought-iron fencing down in Hendersonville’s Oakdale Cemetery.)

 From Pack Square, amble south to Eagle Street, where Wolfe delivered newspapers as a boy, and over to Church Street.
 Here remains First Presbyterian Church, where 30 honorary pallbearers carried Wolfe’s casket at his 1938 funeral.

 Eat & Drink

-Grab a seat at the counter at The Med, as actor Jude Law did in preparation of his role as Wolfe in the upcoming movie, Genius.
+Grab a seat at the counter at The Med, as actor Jude Law did in preparation of his role as Wolfe in the 2016 film Genius.
 Open since 1969, the Greek diner evokes the sort of bustling downtown lunch counters that Wolfe frequented, both in real life and in his novels.

 Around the corner, Lex 18 Moonshine Bar and Restaurant harks back to that era, too, with live jazz, Appalachian-inspired fare and speakeasy stylings—housed in a building still owned by the family of Mr. O’Donnell, a saloon owner who appears as a character in Look Homeward, Angel.